 East Providence - The worst coastal flooding in East Providence occurred in the 1938 and 1954 hurricanes, severely impacting the city's waterfront infrastructure.
 On two occasions the dock of the Gulf Oil Corporation was completely destroyed along with the connecting railroad.
-Large ships in the Providence River were torn from their moorings and tossed onto shore.
-For several days, debris blocked roads, railways, and waterways, creating hazardous conditions that hampered emergency and repair crews.
-Residential structures located along the waterfront were severely damaged or destroyed, while homes inland along the rivers were flooded (East Providence 2002).

-- 2. Increased intensity in storms will increase periods of high waves, decreasing time for ships to unload at terminals and increasing berthing time for ships at terminals and delayed departures (EPA 2008b). - 3.
-Increased time needed to unload cargo may result in the need for more area for anchoring of waiting vessels in port areas (EPA 2008b). - 4.
+- 2. Increased intensity in storms will increase periods of high waves, decreasing time for ships to unload at terminals and increasing berthing time for ships at terminals and delayed departures (U.S.EPA 2008b). - 3.
+Increased time needed to unload cargo may result in the need for more area for anchoring of waiting vessels in port areas (U.S.EPA 2008b). - 4.
 Additionally, offshore loading and unloading between vessels can only occur with waves below a certain height and longer than a certain wave period.
-With increased storm intensity, wave heights too large and with too short a wave period for transfer of goods (and personnel) will occur more frequently (EPA 2008b).
+With increased storm intensity, wave heights too large and with too short a wave period for transfer of goods (and personnel) will occur more frequently (U.S.EPA 2008b).
 This is critical since demand for natural gas in winter in Providence can be a bottleneck for distribution. - 5.
 Increased storm intensity will also increase degradation and vulnerability of associated infrastructure.
-Movements of sediment due to increased storminess may also decrease safety of structures and increase probability of flooding through erosion of coastal land (PIANC 2008). - 6.
-Increased storm intensity may lead to decreased regularity of port functions and increased need for storage capacity at container terminals (PIANC 2008).
-This may increase shipping delays due to suspended operations during intense storms and could decrease the reliability of marine shipping, impacting business of shippers and receivers of shipped goods (EPA 2008b). - 7.
-More intense storms may also decrease visibility and accessibility to malfunctioning installations such as beacon lights (PIANC 2008).
+Movements of sediment due to increased storminess may also decrease safety of structures and increase probability of flooding through erosion of coastal land (PIANC 2009). - 6.
+Increased storm intensity may lead to decreased regularity of port functions and increased need for storage capacity at container terminals (PIANC 2009).
+This may increase shipping delays due to suspended operations during intense storms and could decrease the reliability of marine shipping, impacting business of shippers and receivers of shipped goods (U.S.EPA 2008b). - 7.
+More intense storms may also decrease visibility and accessibility to malfunctioning installations such as beacon lights (PIANC 2009).

-- 8. Port security could be adversely impacted by increasingly intense storms and could result in less security (for example, malfunctioning video cameras, radar equipment, and perimeter fencing) (EPA 2008b).
+- 8. Port security could be adversely impacted by increasingly intense storms and could result in less security (for example, malfunctioning video cameras, radar equipment, and perimeter fencing) (U.S.EPA 2008b).
 Alternatively, the threat to port security might be reduced due to increased storm intensity, with poor weather making it more difficult to operate equipment. - 9.
-More intense storms, bringing more precipitation in short periods of time, will also require increased capacity of stormwater facilities adjacent to coastal infrastructure supporting port facilities (EPA 2008b). - 10.
-Increased storm intensity will increase the likelihood of debris inhibiting navigation and/or anchoring at ports and harbors (EPA 2008b). - 11.
+More intense storms, bringing more precipitation in short periods of time, will also require increased capacity of stormwater facilities adjacent to coastal infrastructure supporting port facilities (U.S.EPA 2008b). - 10.
+Increased storm intensity will increase the likelihood of debris inhibiting navigation and/or anchoring at ports and harbors (U.S.EPA 2008b). - 11.
 Unsafe conditions and poor visibility due to increased storm intensity may increase shipping delays and damage vessels.
 Using additional and enhanced aids to navigation-such as more buoys, with higher-intensity lights and more sound and electronic signals-can attempt to mitigate these impacts, but at a high cost.
-This may also increase the need for emergency planning and rescues, which will also incur considerable economic costs to the associated industries (TRB 2008). - 340.1.5.
-Changing Precipitation and Weather - 1.
-Changing precipitation and weather patterns may result in differing sedimentation and shoal formation, and may complicate navigation by either offsetting increased water levels or necessitating additional dredging (TRB 2008). - 2.
-Decreasing wind speed could alter currents and change preferred shipping routes (PIANC 2008). - 3.
-Changing weather combined with warmer water may cause marine organisms (phytoplankton, fish, and marine mammals) to move into existing preferred shipping lanes, causing possible problems for navigation and requiring relocating the lanes (EPA 2008b).
+This may also increase the need for emergency planning and rescues, which will also incur considerable economic costs to the associated industries (TRB 2008).

+340.1.5.
+Changing Precipitation and Weather

+- 1. Changing precipitation and weather patterns may result in differing sedimentation and shoal formation, and may complicate navigation by either offsetting increased water levels or necessitating additional dredging (TRB 2008). - 2.
+Decreasing wind speed could alter currents and change preferred shipping routes (PIANC 2009). - 3.
+Changing weather combined with warmer water may cause marine organisms (phytoplankton, fish, and marine mammals) to move into existing preferred shipping lanes, causing possible problems for navigation and requiring relocating the lanes (U.S.EPA 2008b).